bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### DAYNAME
 -   `#!sql DAYNAME(timestamp_val)`

-    Computes the string name of the day of the timestamp value.
+    Computes the 3 letter abreviation for the day of the timestamp value.

 #### MONTHNAME
 -   `#!sql MONTHNAME(timestamp_val)`

-    Computes the string name of the month of the timestamp value.
+    Computes the 3 letter abreviation for the month of the timestamp value.

 #### MONTH_NAME
 -   `#!sql MONTH_NAME(timestamp_val)`

-    Computes the string name of the month of the timestamp value.
+    Computes the 3 letter abreviation for the month of the timestamp value.

 #### TO_DAYS
 -   `#!sql TO_DAYS(timestamp_val)`